 Dr. Adair has a unique perspective on orthodontics.
-His experience as a general dentist for 10 years has given a different perspective on the long term affects of orthodontics.
-He wanted a better, healthier outcome for his patients and was unhappy with the results he was seeing.
-He sought out an approach that would give patients beautiful smiles, better facial balance and overall healthier mouths.
-During this exhaustive search he also read kept listening to medical journals as well as dental and orthodontic literature and spent many weekends away from his family attending lectures all over the country.
-What started to become clear is the importance of the airway and the many long term problems that can affect a person if the airway is compromised.
+He practiced as a general dentist for 10 years before returning to school to specialize as an Orthodontist.
+He wanted a better esthetic and a healthier outcome for his patients and was unhappy with the results he was seeing.
+He sought out an approach that would give patients beautiful smiles, better facial balance and increase their overall health.
+During this exhaustive search he also read many medical journals as well as dental and orthodontic literature and spent many weekends away from his family attending lectures all over the country.
+What started to become clear to Dr. Adair was the importance of the airway and the many long term health problems that can affect a person if the airway is compromised.
 Recent medical research and medical studies have vindicated his views and shown that the jaws and teeth can affect the function of our airway.

 If we can determine the causes of a person’s bite or jaw problems, then we have a chance of treating the core problem and not just a symptom.
 A analogy would be using cough medicine.
 It makes us feel better and yet it does not really treat the actual infection.

-When the airway becomes a priority, sometimes we do not want to attain a perfect bite.
-We will straighten the teeth and create a beautiful smile all while ensuring your or your childs airways is not reduced.
+Dr. Adair’s goals are to create beautiful smiles and healthier people.
 We are looking at the long term well-being of the patient as well as aesthetics when carefully creating our individualized treatment plans.

 Invisalign corrects many orthodontic issues without the hassles of traditional braces.
 This means no unattractive metal wire, no uncomfortable glued-on brackets and no annoying rubber bands that can leave your mouth sore.
 Invisalign uses a series of clear and custom-fit removable aligners; we are able to straighten your teeth in no time.
 In most cases, Invisalign treatment takes about a year.
 Because the aligners used in the Invisalign treatment process are removable, you can eat the foods you love to eat (steak, corn and bubble-gum don't mix well with traditional braces).